Family Systems & Intergenerational Mediation in Buffalo, New York

 Structured, confidential mediation for families navigating ongoing relational and financial conflict.

-Mediation provides a structured process to clarify issues, define responsibilities, and develop workable agreements that participants are prepared to implement.
+Mediation services provide a structured process to clarify issues, define responsibilities, and develop workable agreements that participants are prepared to implement.

 Serving families throughout Buffalo, Erie County, and Western New York.